Education in South Korea: Meister Schools

-Negative perception and stigmatization of vocational education continues to be one of the largest challenges in South Korea.
-The government is encouraging younger students to visit and see various vocational programs for themselves firsthand to change their perception.
-Those in doubt of the quality of vocational education are encouraged to spend time working in industry during school vacations so they are up-to-date on current industry practices.
-Experts also encourage students and their parents to rethink their negative view of vocational trades by drawing attention to Western and other highly developed nations and the irreplaceable, foundational, and vital role vocational trades are highly recognized and honored for in these super-power economies.
 Meister schools are continuing to be proven a good influence in changing the opinion of vocational education, yet only 15,213 (5 percent) of high school students are enrolled in Meister schools.
 This is due to lack of demand for Meister school admission, despite a 100 percent employment rate after graduation.
 Meister students instead are using these schools as an alternative path to university.
 If a student works in industry for three years after graduating Meister school, they are exempt from the extremely difficult university entrance exam.
 Nonetheless, the perception of vocational education is changing and slowly increasing in popularity as participating students are working in highly technical, vital careers and learning real skills that are highly valued in the current marketplace, oftentimes earning more annually than their university educated peers.
 Vocation and Meister school graduates have been swamped with job offers in an otherwise slow economy.
 The initiative of Meister schools has also helped youth secure jobs at conglomerates such as Samsung over candidates who graduated from elite universities.
 South Korea has also streamlined its small and medium-sized business sector along German lines to ease dependence on the large conglomerates ever since it began introducing Meister schools into its education system.